 Contact an experienced attorney today

 Don't wait a minute longer.
-Contact the Law Office of John R. Solis today to discuss your legal options with an experienced distracted driving accident lawyer in Laredo.
+Contact John R. Solis, Attorney at Law today to discuss your legal options with an experienced distracted driving accident lawyer in Laredo.
 A delay may affect your rights.
 Call 866-465-9093 for a free case consultation.
 Our firm proudly serves the needs of English and Spanish speaking clients in Laredo, the Rio Grande Valley and San Antonio.

 Click here for a printable version.